Kullback-Leibler aggregation and misspecified generalized linear models: Optimal rates of aggregation

-\end{TH1} This theorem essentially covers the Gaussian and the Bernoulli case for which condition~\ref{cond1} is satisfied.
-Lower bounds for aggregation in the Gaussian case have already been proved in~\citet[Section~6]{RigTsy10} in a weaker sense.
-Indeed, we enforce here that $\cH \in \bar \cD$ and has rank bounded by $D$ whereas~\citet{RigTsy10} use unbounded dictionaries with rank that may exceed $D$ by a logarithmic multiplicative factor.
+This theorem covers the Gaussian and the Bernoulli case for which Condition~\ref{cond1} is satisfied.
+Lower bounds for aggregation in the Gaussian case have already been proved in Rigollet and Tsybakov [(\citeyear{RigTsy11}), Section 6] in a~weaker sense.
+Indeed, we enforce here that $\cH\in\bar\cD$ and has rank bounded by $D$, whereas \citet{RigTsy11} use unbounded dictionaries with rank that may exceed $D$ by a logarithmic multiplicative factor.